 Sage Sushruta was a pioneer in the field of surgery.
 According to Indian mythology, Sushruta learned the art of surgery from the Hindu god of medicine i.e Lord Dhanvantari.

-He authored a book named Sushruta Samhita written in the Sanskrit language; which is considered as the oldest book to date, where the correct description of different types of surgery is written.
+He authored a book named Sushruta Samhita written in the Sanskrit language; which is considered the oldest book to date, where the correct description of different types of surgery is written.

 He is considered one of the first people to perform different kinds of surgery such as cataract surgery, cosmetic surgery, or even plastic surgery.